pauleveritt/psc/docs/building/examples_template.md

 - Ensure only one `<py-config>` with a runtime pointed to our local Pyodide
 - The `<py-script>` is copied over, in the right spot
 - Some tracer `<h6>` that is *outside* of `<main>` is *not* copied over

+## QA

+`mypy` gave us some trouble at the end, because `beautifulsoup` has some unusual typing.
+We thus moved the `example` view's soup filtering into a standalone function which had a `cast`.

+## Future

+This is actually pretty neat.
+But the view is doing too much.
+Later, we'll introduce a "resource" concept, kind of like a model, and move the work there.